Avenged Sevenfold share new single ‘Nobody’ and announce new album 'Life Is But A Dream'

 Set to arrive on June 2, the new album will be the band’s eighth studio album, following their progressive 2016 release, ‘The Stage’.

-Entitled ‘Life Is But A Dream’, the album was written and recorded over the course of four years, and sees the four-piece channel the wisdom of French philosopher Albert Camus.
+Entitled ‘Life Is But A Dream’, the album was written and recorded over the course of four years, and sees the five-piece channel the wisdom of French philosopher Albert Camus.

 Not only does the motif of the album centre around Camus’ written work, but the lyrics of frontman M. Shadows also follow suit, and will be rooted in existentialism and absurdism.